HL7/fhirpath.js/README.md

 - 9   (Environment Variables)

 Almost completed sections:
-- 5.5 (Conversion) - unimplemented methods: toBoolean, toDate.
+- 5.5 (Conversion) - unimplemented methods: toDate, convertsToDate.

 We are deferring handling information about FHIR resources, as much as possible, with the exception of support for choice types.
 This affects